 Of course the lyrical direction of Venom hasn't changed much over the years either.
 Same b-grade occult lyrics, same disdain for the church, same sense of offense to anything holy.
 Of course not every song was of the "hail Satan" variety.
 "Power Drive" seems to be a song of a biographical nature and "Flytrap" is about the mythological Roman goddess Venus.
 For the most part, however, there are songs like "Satanachrist", "Possessed" and "Hellchild" which are exactly the type of thing Venom are known for.

-At the time this album was released, I was still a teenager and thought I owned the band's first three albums on vinyl, I didn't really care that much for "Possessed".
+At the time this album was released, I was still a teenager and though I owned the band's first three albums on vinyl, I didn't really care that much for "Possessed".
 It wasn't that Venom had recorded a bad album per say, but at the time bands like Anthrax, Metallica, Megadeth, Overkill and even S.O.D. were all releasing excellent albums that were capturing my attention.
 By that time metal had exploded and there were so many great bands to choose from that Venom sort of fell by the wayside.
 Frankly, even as a teenager I had grown tired of the blasphemous lyrics and was in search for something less ridiculous.
 Bands like those previously mentioned were tackling subjects which I found far more interesting.
 As well their music took the speed and rawness of Venom to a whole new level, whereas Venom themselves had back-peddled a bit, moving away from the improved production and slightly more progressive songwriting of "At War With Satan".
 Bands directly inspired by Venom such as Destruction and Possessed had taken what Venom had done to a whole new level as well.
 Unfortunately this seemed to be the general consensus of many metal fans as "Possessed" was generally ignored.
 In retrospect, though I still don't care for the lyrical themes, the raw music is actually quite good and still stands in stark contrast to much of what was being released at the time.

 The 2002 Castle reissue comes with six bonus tracks.
 During the time from "At War with Satan" up through "Possessed" the band release a ton of singles and EPs.
 Included here are several b-side tracks.
 My favorite of these is "Warhead", a song that I actually remember hearing as a young metal fan in the 80's.
 The six page foldout insert includes a poster of the band, biography by Dave King of Metal Hammer Magazine and nearly unreadable lyrics.